-The cider used in our pudding comes from a local cider maker in West Berkshire using a variety of eating, cooking and crab apples which has been fermented and matured in oak rum barrels.
+The cider used in our pudding comes from a local cider maker in West Berkshire using a variety of eating, cooking and crab apples which have been fermented and matured in oak rum barrels.

 The pudding we were sent was the 450g size which serves 4 comfortably but there is also a 900g which serves 8 and larger sizes are available.

 Our pudding came wrapped in muslin and finished with a pretty ribbon so would make a great gift too.
 I’m not the only one who would eat Christmas pudding after Christmas, surely?!

 If you would like to learn how to incorporate vegetables in cakes, you can even attend one of Blackberry Cottage’s courses or demonstrations.

 I have to confess I’m not the only one to discover Blackberry Cottage.
 They have been featured in Vogue, The Daily Mail, Landlove Magazine, The Daily Telegraph and Healthy Diet Magazine, among others.